 Supportive people are instrumental in helping you cope with and work through the grief and challenges that come with estrangement.
 I know this isn’t easy given the social stigma that accompanies family estrangement.
 It’s wise to be cautious, but also persistent in seeking support.
 This may include a therapist or coach who is experienced in working with family estrangement, a support group for people experiencing estrangement, existing friends, and slowly building a new community of people who understand what you’re going through.

-If you’re estranged from a parent, take our brief survey.
+If you’re estranged from a parent, sign up for free supportive resources.

 ©2023 Dr. Sharon Martin, LCSW.
 All rights reserved.
 Photos courtesy of Canva.com.

 Agllias, K. (2015).
 Difference, choice, and punishment: Parental beliefs and understandings about adult child estrangement.
 Australian Social Work, 68(1), 115-129.

 Agllias, K. (2016).
 Disconnection and decision-making: Adult children explain their reasons for estranging from parents.
 Australian Social Work, 69(1), 92–104.

 Agllias, K. (2018).
 Missing family: The adult child’s experience of parental estrangement.
 Journal of Social Work Practice, 32(1), 59-72.

 Allen, J., & Moore, J. (2017).
 Troubling the functional/dysfunctional family binary through the articulation of functional family estrangement.
 Western Journal of Communication, 81(3), 281-299.

 Carr, K., Holman, A., Abetz, J., Kellas, J. K., & Vagnoni, E. (2015).
 Giving voice to the silence of family estrangement: Comparing reasons of estranged parents and adult children in a nonmatched sample.
 Journal of Family Communication, 15(2), 130–140.